yulaughing/loopback-react-webpack/README.md

 # loopback-react-webpack

-**Note: This example uses `loopback@2.0.0` and `loopback-boot@2.0.0`!**

-An example building Loopback SPA using webpack by letting browser build the lbclient and exposing it to webpack via externals.
-Features include:
+An example building Loopback SPA using webpack by letting browserify build the loopback-client and exposing it to webpack via webpack's "externals" options.

- - offline data access and synchronization

- - building lbclient with minimal grunt

- - building remaining react SPA with webpack

 ## Install and Run